Paragon savings accounts review

 In our 2023 customer satisfaction survey, Paragon scored 3.5 stars out of 5, with 66% of customers saying they’d recommend the brand to a friend.

 Several customers in our survey commented positively on Paragon’s customer service.
-However several customers felt that Paragon’s interest rates could be better.
+However other customers felt that Paragon’s interest rates could be better.
 One commented that Paragon “provides a good online service and the interest rates offered are quite competitive but not always market leading”.

 Email support | |